-Make an alcohol extract by filling a glass jar halfway with dried mushrooms.
-Fill jar with alcohol, making sure that it completely covers the mushrooms, but leave about a 1/2 inch of space at the top of the jar.
+• Make an alcohol extract by filling a mason jar halfway full of dried mushrooms.
+Fill jar with the alcohol, making sure that it completely covers the mushrooms but leave about a 1/2 inch of space at the top of the jar.
 Let it sit for a month, shaking daily.
-After a month, strain mushroom-infused alcohol into another glass jar using cheesecloth and mesh strainer and set aside.